Cindy Williams (EastEnders)

-Cindy Williams is a fictional character from the BBC soap opera EastEnders, played by four actresses since being introduced in 1998.
-She is brought up by her maternal grandmother and aunt off-screen after her mother, Cindy Beale (Michelle Collins), dies while in labour.
+Cindy Williams is a fictional character from the BBC soap opera EastEnders, that has been played by four actresses since being introduced in 1998.
+She makes her debut in episode 1692, originally broadcast on 9 November 1998.
+Cindy is brought up by her maternal grandmother and aunt off-screen after her mother, Cindy Beale (Michelle Collins), had supposedly died off-screen in prison during childbirth.
+In 2023, Cindy was revealed to be alive, confirming that she had not died during childbirth and had gone into a witness protection programme.
+The characters most prominent storylines see her learn of (and subsequently come to terms with) the murder of her half-sister Lucy (see Who Killed Lucy Beale?), enter a relationship with Liam Butcher (James Forde), and struggle as a teenage mother to daughter Beth Williams.
+Cindy made an unannounced departure on 17 August 2015.

 Ella Wortley and Cydney Parker both portrayed the role from 1998 to 1999, followed by Eva Sayer in a brief appearance in 2007.
 On 18 July 2013, it was announced that Cindy would return to the series as a regular character, with Mimi Keene taking over the role.
 Cindy leaves her home in Devon to join her half-siblings Peter (Ben Hardy) and Lucy Beale (Hetti Bywater) in Walford.
-Since being re-established in 2013, she has featured in storylines that see her learn of (and subsequently come to terms with) the murder of sister Lucy (see Who Killed Lucy Beale?), enter a relationship with Liam Butcher (James Forde), and struggle as a teenage mother to daughter Beth Williams.
-Cindy made an unannounced departure on 17 August 2015.